Markov Decision Processes with Multiple Long-run Average Objectives: Main Results

-On the other hand, the $2$-memory stochastic-update strategy constructed in the proof of Theorem~\ref{thrm-exp} can be efficiently transformed into a finite-memory deterministic-update randomized strategy, and hence the answers A.1 and A.4 are also valid for \emph{finite-memory deterministic-update randomized} strategies \ifthenelse{\isundefined{\techreport}}{ (see \cite{techreport}).}{ (see Appendix~\ref{app-expsem-det-up}).} Observe that A.2 can be seen as a generalization of the well-known result for single payoff functions which says that finite-state MDPs with mean-payoff objectives have optimal strategies (in this case, the Pareto curve consists of a single number known as the ``value'').
-Also observe that A.2 does \emph{not} hold for infinite-state MDPs (a counterexample is trivial to construct).
+The $2$-memory stochastic-update strategy from A.1~and A.4~operates in two modes.
+Starting in the first mode, it reaches the MECs of the MDP with appropriate probabilities; once a MEC is reached, the strategy stochastically switches to a second mode, never leaving the current MEC and ensuring certain ``frequencies'' of taking the actions of the MEC.
+Since both modes can be implemented by memoryless strategies, we get that we only require two memory elements to remember which mode is currently being executed.
+We also show that the $2$-memory stochastic-update strategy constructed can be efficiently transformed into a finite-memory deterministic-update randomized strategy, and hence the answers A.1 and A.4 are also valid for \emph{finite-memory deterministic-update randomized} strategies (see Section~\ref{app-expsem-det-up}).
+Observe that A.2 can be seen as a generalization of the well-known result for single payoff functions which says that finite-state MDPs with mean-payoff objectives have optimal strategies (in this case, the Pareto curve consists of a single number known as the ``value'').
+Also observe that A.2 does \emph{not} hold for infinite-state MDPs (a counterexample is simple to construct even for a single reachability objective, see e.g.~\cite[Example 6]{IC08}).